ChefSolver

 Beverages, Coffee, Instant, Regular, Powder

 Instant coffee powder is one of the lightest dry substances you will encounter in a kitchen.
 At just 0.203 g/ml—less than a quarter the density of water—it is even lighter than sifted all-purpose flour (~0.53 g/ml).
-A teaspoon of instant coffee powder weighs approximately 1.5–2 g; a tablespoon weighs about 3–4.5 g; a full cup weighs only around 48–50 g.
-This ultralow density results from the spray-drying or freeze-drying process that turns brewed coffee into a soluble powder: the granules trap a large volume of air in their porous structure.
-Because of this, compaction is the dominant variable in volume measurements—a loosely scooped cup and a firmly packed cup can differ by 30–50%.
-Gram measurement is strongly recommended for any baking or beverage application where consistency matters.
+A teaspoon weighs approximately 1.5–2 g; a tablespoon weighs about 3–4.5 g; a full cup weighs only around 48–50 g.
+This ultralow density results from the spray-drying or freeze-drying process used to make it: the finished granules or powder are largely hollow or porous, trapping a large volume of air.
+Because of this, compaction is the dominant variable in any volume measurement—a loosely scooped cup and a firmly packed cup can differ by 30–50% in gram weight.
+For baking use, always measure by weight rather than volume for consistent results.

 Quick convert